marcwebbie/passpie/README.md

 ### Configuring passpie with `.passpierc`

-You can override default passpie configuration if you write a .passpierc file on your home directory.
-Passpie configuration files must be written as a valid [yaml](http://yaml.org/) file
+You can override default passpie configuration with a `.passpierc` file on your home directory.
+Passpie configuration files must be written as a valid [yaml](http://yaml.org/) file.

 #### Example `.passpierc`: